 Following this procedure will allow you to see how the processes will really go once the system is live.
 System tests should be timed and thorough notes should be taken so that corrections can be made.

 Gear Testing to Finding Issues

 You will find that some aspects of testing will be far from complicated.
 For example, checking to see whether the system performs the required function can be very simple.
 Nevertheless, HRIS testing should not only be limited to inputting data and seeing the desired results.

 Testers should intentionally make errors to see how the system responds and how easy mistakes are to fix.
-Testers (that have authorization) should also try to gain access into employee-restricted areas without pass codes to see how secure the system is.
+Testers (that have authorization) should also try to gain access to employee-restricted areas without passcodes to see how secure the system is.